Band of the King's African Rifles

 The Band of the King's African Rifles was the primary British Army musical unit in the East Africa Protectorate (also known as British East Africa) until most of its constituent regions, such as the Kenya Colony, gained their independence from the United Kingdom in the 1960s.
-The regimental band of the King's African Rifles, it was the largest and longest-lived KAR band, expanding during the inter-war years to 40 musicians.
+The regimental band of the King's African Rifles, it was the largest and longest-lived King's African Rifles band, expanding during the inter-war years to 40 musicians.
 It released one major album, Ngoma/Amparito Roca.

 History

-The predecessor regiments to the KAR all contained fife and drum bands that were amalgamated when it was formed in January 1902.
+The predecessor regiments to the King's African Rifles all contained fife and drum bands that were amalgamated when it was formed in January 1902.
 It became a full brass ensemble in 1906, with most of the musicians consisting of recruits, and former buglers with the Central African Rifles.
 It was located in Nyasaland (now Malawi) while most of its performances were in Zomba and Blantyre.
-At the end of the First World War, the KAR’s regular Battalions established bands throughout the Central and East African colonies.
+At the end of the First World War, the King's African Rifles’s regular Battalions established bands throughout the Central and East African colonies.